 Bryce Canyon is a park that had been on my bucket list for a long time because of its unique landscape and stunning vistas.
-After experiencing all the best things to do in Bryce Canyon, it just might have ended up on my list of all-time favorite national parks!
+After taking a day trip to Bryce Canyon, it just might have ended up on my list of all-time favorite national parks!

-When I had the opportunity to spend one day in Bryce Canyon when traveling nearby to run the Grand Canyon Half Marathon, I jumped at the chance…and with so many amazing things to do in Bryce Canyon, it did not disappoint.
+When I had the opportunity to spend one day in Bryce Canyon when traveling nearby to run the Grand Canyon Half Marathon, I jumped at the chance…and with so many amazing highlights in Bryce Canyon, it did not disappoint.

 Walking into Bryce Canyon is almost like walking onto a different planet – tall, thin, orange rock spires surround you as you make your way through the park.
 These rock formations are called “hoodoos,” and not only is it super fun to say (seriously, try saying “hoodoos” three times fast and try not to laugh), they create some stunning, otherworldly landscapes throughout the park.

-Spending one day in Bryce Canyon will give you a good introduction to the park, and allow you to see the most famous sights within the park.
-Some of the best things to do in Bryce Canyon in one day are doing one of the park’s most iconic hikes, as well as taking in some of its most magnificent views.
+Spending 1 day in Bryce Canyon will give you a good introduction to the park, and allow you to see the most famous sights within the park.
+Some cannot miss things on your Bryce Canyon 1 day itinerary are doing one of the park’s most iconic hikes, as well as taking in some of its most magnificent views.

-It is also in relatively close proximity to Zion National Park, the Grand Canyon North Rim, and Capitol Reef National Park, making it a perfect stop on a Utah National Parks road trip or Southwest road trip.
+It is also in relatively close proximity to Zion National Park and Capitol Reef National Park, making it a perfect stop on a Utah National Parks road trip or Southwest road trip.

-Looking for the best things to do in Bryce Canyon in one day?
-From the best hikes to the most iconic viewpoints, here are all the things to add to your one day in Bryce Canyon itinerary!
+From the best hikes to the most iconic viewpoints, here are all the things to add to your Bryce Canyon one day itinerary!

 About Bryce Canyon National Park

 Bryce Canyon National Park showcases the geological wonders of the southern Utah region, and draws over two million visitors each year.
-It is one of the smaller national parks in the United States (51st out of 62), but one of the most beloved for its unique spire-like rock formations, otherworldly magic, and stunning vistas.
+It is one of the smaller national parks in the United States, but one of the most beloved for its unique spire-like rock formations, otherworldly magic, and stunning vistas.

 Bryce Canyon is technically not a canyon, but rather a series of natural amphitheaters carved into the edge of a high plateau.
-The most famous of these in the park is Bryce Amphitheater, where many of the best things to do in Bryce Canyon are, and home to thousands of irregularly eroded rock spires called hoodoos.
-This is where you will spend the most time on your one day in Bryce Canyon itinerary.
+The most famous of these in the park is Bryce Amphitheater, home to thousands of irregularly eroded rock spires called hoodoos.
+This is where you will spend the most time on your Bryce Canyon 1 day itinerary.

 You will find hoodoos on every continent on earth, but Bryce Canyon has the largest concentration of them in one place.